atomisthq/docs/docs/quick-start.md

 ```
 $ atomist config
 ```
-Follow the prompts to authenticate with GitHub and choose your Atomist workspace
+Follow the prompts to authenticate with GitHub and choose your Atomist workspace (if your team already has one).

 ```
 ?
 Enter your api key from https://app.atomist.com/apikeys